isreallee82/name-list-app/README.md

 Delete names from the list
 Names are stored in local storage and persist between sessions

+Other commented code is an example of backend i.e getting names data from a mongo db -- you will see backend folder

 ## Installation
 Clone the repository: git clone https://github.com/isreallee82/name-list-app.git